 Why are emotions so important?
 They teach us about ourselves

 It is important for us to understand the significance of our emotions.
-They are messages that we give to ourselves- interpreting the world for us by telling us what we like and what we dislike, what we are interested in and what we fear, etc. By their very nature, emotions have been formed from our past experiences, so are more a window to what has shaped our life up to this moment rather than what is happening right at this moment.
+They are messages that we give to ourselves- interpreting the world for us by telling us what we like and what we dislike, what we are interested in and what we fear, etc. By their very nature, emotions have been formed from our past experiences, so is more a window to what has shaped our lives up to this moment rather than what is happening right at this moment.

 An emotion that arises based on past fears may no longer be appropriate as it is due to old habits rather than the current experience.
-Allowing ourselves to experience emotions, analyze their current relevance and then responding accordingly is important if we wish to gain control over our body and mind and therefore any situation we are in.
-By asking ourselves, when aware of our emotional state, “what can I learn about myself in this situation?”we can use the information to make positive changes in our life.
+Allowing ourselves to experience emotions, analyze their current relevance, and then responding accordingly is important if we wish to gain control over our body and mind and therefore any situation we are in.
+By asking ourselves, when aware of our emotional state, “what can I learn about myself in this situation?” we can use the information to make positive changes in our life.

 We cannot survive without emotions.
 They can save our life, cause us to fall in love or inspire awesome creativity, as well as guide our everyday decision-making from moment to moment.
 They define us as individuals and allow us to communicate with others on a much deeper level than words alone can.
 When we can create connections with others without fear of judgment or punishment, our relationships will forever be strengthened.

 As we become more conscious of our own emotions and learn how to work with them we will also become more aware of the nonverbal signals from others.
 This allows us to understand what they are experiencing emotionally, and to distinguish if what they are saying actually relates to how they are feeling.
 Self-awareness gives us the ability to be more truthful and to be able to discern the truth from others– therefore helping us to understand why others react to us as they do.